-- m) The Contractor shall be required, as part of this Contract, to provide Comprehensive Liability Insurance coverage for not less than \$5,000,000.00 on this project; and shall name the Town of Essex and its' officials and the Consulting Engineer and their staff as additional insured under the policy.
+- m) The Contractor shall be required, as part of this Contract, to provide Comprehensive Liability Insurance coverage for not less than \$5,000,000.00 on this project; and shall name the County of Essex, the Town of Essex and their officials and the Consulting Engineer and their staff as additional insured under the policy.
 The Contractor must submit a copy of this policy to both the Town Clerk and the Consulting Engineer prior to the commencement of work. - n) Monthly progress orders for payment shall be furnished the Contractor by the Town Drainage Superintendent.
 Said orders shall be for not more than 90% of the value of the work done and the materials furnished on the site.
 The paying of the full 90% does not imply that any portion of the work has been accepted.
-The remaining 10% will be paid 60 days after the final acceptance and completion of the work and payment shall not be authorized until the Contractor provides the following: - i) a Certificate of Clearance for the project from the Workplace Safety and Insurance Board - ii) proof of advertising o) In the event that the Specifications, Information to Tenderers, or the Form of Agreement do not apply to a specific condition or circumstance with respect to this project, the applicable section or sections from the Canadian Construction Documents Committee C.C.D.C.2 shall govern and be used to establish the requirements of the work.
+The remaining 10% will be paid 60 days after the final acceptance and completion of the work and payment shall not be authorized until the Contractor provides the following: - i) a Certificate of Clearance for the project from the Workplace Safety and Insurance Board - ii) proof of advertising - iii) a Statutory Declaration, in a form satisfactory to the Engineer and the Town, that all liabilities incurred by the Contractor and its Sub-Contractors in carrying out the Contract have been discharged and that all liens in respect of the Contract and Sub-Contracts thereunder have expired or have been satisfied, discharged, or provided for by payment into Court.